 It just popped out.
 Once I started down this road, the whole thing took on a life of it’s own and picked up momentum from there.
 I replaced her tiny tears with what I had long imagined would be the perfect way to spend Thanksgiving when I was her size: from inside one of my favorite childhood floats.
 And now here it was paying off in tiny-niece brownie points.
 She was completely eating this up.
 It was awesome!
 And the bonus: I could remain horizontal well into the late morning on Thanksgiving as initially planned.
 (Score!)

 Lacking expertise in all things children, (again I was 15 years old, for crying out loud!)
 I figured Patti would most likely forget all about my tiny departure from the truth post parade.
 She’d be consumed with the whole “holiday experience”, right?
 Wrong.
 She exploded into the house that day jacked up on candy canes and cocoa—anxious to get every delicate detail I could impart.
-She cornered me, like a Super Fan at ComicCon, as the rush of us poured into the dining room bounding with bowls and platters teeming with Thanksgiving bounty.
+She cornered me, like a Super Fan at ComicCon as the rush of family poured into the dining room, bounding with bowls and platters teeming with Thanksgiving bounty.
 The excitable little magpie circled me like a satellite—grilling me within an inch of my life.

 “You were in there weren’t you?!
 I saw your shoes.
 Are those the shoes you wore?
 I SAW them!
 How many people were in there with you?
 Did you get to bring your best friends?
 Were there any elves inside the caterpillar with you?
 I KNEW it!
 That’s how they get it to move, don’t they?
 Elves.
-How old do you have to be to be in the caterpillar?”
+How old do you have to be to be inside the caterpillar?”

 A year went by.
 I forgot all about the story I had fed Patti that Thanksgiving prior.
 She, on the other hand, remembered… every… ridiculous… detail.
 And as the holiday approached, once again I found myself being interrogated as to the comings and goings of parade life on and around Thanksgiving.